Staphylococcus/brain-from-brane/docs/05-competitive-dynamics/5e-bio-informational-complex.md

 - **Mutualist BIC** – Both host and information flourish (e.g., literacy practices, scientific method).
 - **Commensal BIC** – Information thrives with negligible cost or benefit to the host (e.g., benign hobby fandoms).
-- **Parasitic BIC** – Information prospers at the host’s expense (e.g., self-harm cults, predatory conspiracy networks).
+- **Parasitic BIC** – Information prospers at the host's expense (e.g., self-harm cults, predatory conspiracy networks).

 The classification is fluid: contextual shifts ([resource scarcity](../glossary/R.md#resource-scarcity), [technological change](../glossary/T.md#technological-change), new competing patterns) can push a single BIC along this continuum.

 ## **5.e.5.
 Illustrative Instances**

-- A dedicated sports supporter whose calendar, friendships, and expenditures orbit the team’s narrative and rituals.
+- A dedicated sports supporter whose calendar, friendships, and expenditures orbit the team's narrative and rituals.
 - A smartphone user entangled with always-on social-media algorithms that regulate sleep patterns and mood.
 - A centuries-old monastic order, sustained by its rule-book, chants, and recruitment practices.
-- An online conspiracy collective whose jargon, videos, and initiation pathways capture and redirect newcomers’ behavior.
+- An online conspiracy collective whose jargon, videos, and initiation pathways capture and redirect newcomers' behavior.

 ## **5.e.6.
 Comparative Analysis: BICs in the Agent Complexity Spectrum**